madelinegannon/personable_robotics/example-osc/README.md

 - `Derivative Gains` controls the _damping_
 - `Steering Scalar` adds an overall scalar to exaggerate or mitigate motion

+## Using Rhino & Grasshopper

+This example is compatible with the included Rhino file `personable_robotics.3dm` and Grasshopper script `personable_robotics.3dm`.
+You must install the Grasshopper plugin [GHowl](https://www.food4rhino.com/en/app/ghowl) prior to use.
+See [these instructions](https://www.food4rhino.com/en/faq#users-install-grasshopper-plugin) for how to install Grasshopper plugins.

+The Rhino file contains 2 labeled points, `tcp_target` and `look_at_target`, that send out their position to `example-osc` whenever they are moved.

+> Tested with Rhino 6 (Windows)

 ## Using TouchOSC

 This example is compatible with TouchOSC's [MultiXY Pad example](http://library.isr.ist.utl.pt/docs/roswiki/touchosc_bridge(2f)Controls.html#Multi_XY_Pad).
 The first touch controls the `tcp_target` position within a min/max range, and the second touch controls the `look_at_target` position within a min/max range.